RePL Multi Rotor Sub7 or Sub25

 - Photography and mapping applications

-We are always open to discuss group discounts or price match to ensure you receive the most up to date training at the best price.
+We are always open to discuss group discounts to ensure you receive the most up to date training at the best price.

 Wicked Copters is your leading CASA approved RPAS Drone Licence Training Organisation.

-Wicked Copters are leaders in providing CASA approved Remote Piloted Multi Rotor, Fixed Wing and Helicopter Drone Licence Training up to 25kg throughout Australia.
+Wicked Copters are leaders in providing CASA approved Remote Piloted Multi Rotor, Aeroplane, Helicopter and Powered Lift Drone Licence Training for sub 7kg or sub 25kg throughout Australia.

 Call us now on 1300 970 042 or 0418 151 636 or email us on firstname.lastname@example.org